pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_02-Data Transformation.md

 *   Click the Python cell, then click the Python icon/button next to the formula bar.
 *   Select "Excel Value" (**Ctrl+Shift+Alt+M**) for the DataFrames within the output dictionary ('Transformed Data Head', 'Transformed Data Dtypes', 'Transformed Data Non-Null Counts', 'Transformation Summary', 'Transformed Data Describe') to spill them into your sheet.

 The output DataFrame `df_transformed_final` is now cleaned and transformed, ready for analysis or modeling steps.

-Would you like to proceed to the next use case: "Data Cleaning & Preparation - 3.
-Data Integration"?
+The next topic in the series is ["Data Cleaning & Preparation - 3.
+Data Integration"](./03-Data%20Cleaning%20&%20Preparation_03-Data%20Integration.md), which explores techniques for combining data from multiple sources while maintaining data quality.

+**Further Analysis:**
+* **Advanced Feature Engineering:** Using polynomial features, interaction terms, and custom transformers in scikit-learn pipelines
+* **Automated Feature Selection:** Implementing LASSO, Ridge regression, or tree-based feature importance for dimensionality reduction
+* **Custom Encoders:** Creating specialized encoders for domain-specific categorical variables or ordinal relationships
+* **Advanced Imputation:** Using iterative imputation (MICE) or KNN imputation for complex missing data patterns
+* **Transformation Validation:** Implementing cross-validation for transformation pipelines to ensure robustness